 The new version of the Drupal platform, Drupal 9, launched in June 2020.
 Any new Drupal website projects are therefore most likely to be developed in Drupal 9 from now onwards.

-Drupal 8 currently continues to run in parallel with the newer Drupal 9 platform, although Drupal 8 will also become end-of-life in November 2021 so we will be encouraging all current Drupal 8 website owners to upgrade to Drupal 9 before that date.
-Fortunately, this is a much more straight-forward process for Drupal 8 sites than it is for Drupal 7.
+The Drupal 8 version of the platform has already reached End of Life as it effectively 'evolved' into Drupal 9, rather than being a completely different beast as Drupal 7 is.
+As a result, is a much more straightforward process to upgrade Drupal 8 sites to D9 than it is for Drupal 7.
 See our recent blog post for more details on the smooth transition expected from Drupal 8 to Drupal 9.

 However, the following areas of your Drupal 7 website cannot be automatically migrated: